SSoulSociety/HTML-CSS/README.md

+I created this for my CEN 227 IInternet Programming class.
-You are going to see my HTMl and CSS exercieses here.
+You are going to see my HTMl CSS exercieses here.